TheTrainingBoss/Sitefinity-Designers-Workshop/MVC Layouts/readme.md

 ![](../media/image337.png)

-Notice that you get both the standard WebForms version as well as the new Feather- friendly MVC templates.
+Notice that you get both the standard WebForms version as well as the new Feather-friendly MVC templates.
 Also, the naming of the templates must match the expected convention (List.MyItems and Detail.Myitems) so that they are presented appropriately for selection in the widget properties.